 In January 2017, the GASB issued Statement No. 84, Fiduciary Activities.
 This statement will improve guidance regarding the identification of fiduciary activities for accounting and financial reporting purposes and how those activities should be reported.
-The requirements of this statement are effective for reporting periods beginning after December 15, 2018.
+The requirements of this statement were originally effective for reporting periods beginning after December 15, 2018.
+Upon the issuance of GASB Statement No. 95, however, this statement implementation is now effective for reporting periods beginning after December 15, 2019 (Fiscal Year 2021).
 The City is evaluating the impact, if any, upon its financial position, results of operations or cash flows upon adoption.